-- D. The Provost will notify the department and send of copy of the signed authorization to Office of the Registrar and Finance and Administration immediately once the class fee has been approved or denied.
-The original signed form will be retained in the Office of Academic Affairs. - E. All special course fees must be listed in the Schedule of Classes and Summer Bulletins in order to provide students advance notice; fees not listed will not be collected. - F. At the end of each academic year, the academic department shall prepare a report that describes the income secured from fees, the expenditures for which those fees were spent, the balance of fees remaining at the end of the year, plans for that balance (e.g., accruing funds for a major purchase).
+- C. The Provost will notify the department and send a copy of the signed authorization to Office of the Registrar, Division of Finance, University Business Officer, College, and Department immediately once the class fee has been approved or denied.
+The completed DocuSign form will be retained in the Office of Academic Affairs - D. All special course fees must be listed in the Schedule of Classes and Summer Bulletins in order to provide students advance notice; fees not listed will not be collected. - E. At the end of each academic year, the University Business Officer shall prepare a report that describes the income secured from fees, the expenditures for which those fees were spent, the balance of fees remaining at the end of the year, plans for that balance (e.g., accruing funds for a major purchase) in alignment with Budget Administration policies.
+The Annual Special Course Fee Report form can be located on the Academic Affairs web page, under Forms and Documents.
 This report will be provided to the college dean and the Provost and Vice President for Academic Affairs.
-This report shall be reviewed by the dean to ascertain that the amount of fees collected is justified and that the expenditures of funds are for acceptable purposes.
+This report shall be reviewed and signed by the dean to ascertain that the amount of fees collected is justified and that the expenditures of funds are for acceptable purposes.
+This report is due to the Office of Academic Affairs by the 3rd Friday of July.
 This report could be subject to review by the internal audit office.